 When an order is taken in-store or online, Hema teams pick the products in-store and hang the basket on a high rail that runs through the store to transport it in reserve.

-Freshippo uses data from its digital orders to determine which fresh goods to stock in-store, which reduces waste and enables the retailer to enact a “one-day farm to table” policy.
+All this complex ecosystem is possible thanks to Freshippo’s use of data.
+They use it for digital orders to determine which fresh goods to stock in-store, to reduce waste and to enable the retailer to enact a “one-day farm to table” policy.

-Shoppers also have the option of dining in-store, with fresh fish and meat cooked to their specifications.
+More than a supermarket, Freshippo is a lifestyle store where you can spend time.
+Shoppers have the option of dining in-store, with fresh fish and meat cooked to their specifications.

 7Fresh, like Freshippo, is also a chain of grocery stores.